-UWCI is a global initiative and strives to be geographically distributed across various regions, including Latin America, Northern Africa, Sub-Saharan Africa and Asia.
+UWCI is a global initiative and strives to be geographically distributed across various regions, including Latin America, Eastern Europe, Northern Africa, Sub-Saharan Africa and Asia.

-More details on the UWCI are published on the website of the Urban Water Catalyst Initiative at www.urbanwaterci.org.
+More details on the UWCI and the Call for Applications 2023 are published on the website of the Urban Water Catalyst Initiative at www.urbanwaterci.org.